kevinwlu/iot/lesson9/README.md

 ### IBM Quantum Lab Qiskit Tutorials include a core reference set of [notebooks](https://quantum-computing.ibm.com/jupyter) outlining the features of Qiskit

-### Alternatively on macOS, install qiskit and copy API token from [account](https://quantum-computing.ibm.com/account), save API token, and run examples of Qiskit
+### Alternatively on macOS, install Qiskit and copy and save API token from the [account](https://quantum-computing.ibm.com/account), and run examples of Qiskit

 ```sh
 $ sudo pip3 install qiskit qiskit-terra[visualization]